Appreciative inquiry: Distinguishing features

+The aim of most AI practitioners is to create aligned, committed action in organizations and communities by identifying what we collectively want and planning how to get it.
+AI originally described this approach as the opposite of problem-solving.
+Later thinking identified "generativity" as the differentiator.
+Generativity is the creation of new ideas that people want to act on, and appreciative inquiry creates more generative conversations.
+People use appreciative inquiry to solve problems, but they do it through generativity, not problem-solving.

 Implementing AI

 There are a variety of approaches to implementing appreciative inquiry, including mass-mobilised interviews and a large, diverse gathering called an Appreciative Inquiry Summit.
 These approaches involve bringing large, diverse groups of people together to study and build upon the best in an organization or community.

 Uses

 In Vancouver, AI is being used by the Dalai Lama Center for Peace and Education.
 The center, which was founded by the Dalai Lama and Victor Chan, is using AI to facilitate compassionate communities.